[?] Subscribe To This Site

 SWOT analysis provides insight at a point in time - like a snapshot.
 Also like a snapshot, it can provide a different picture depending upon what it is focused on.
 In your family business, you might focus one view on the business as a whole; another view of one operating division; yet another view of one sales territory.

-Don Schwerzler, leading family business expert, recommends SWOT analysis as one of the most effective tools a family businesses can use to grow their business and to create the infra-structure that is critical to the Succession Management Process.
+Don Schwerzler, leading family business expert, recommends SWOT analysis as one of the most simple yet effective tools a family businesses can use to grow their business and to create the infra-structure that is critical to the Succession Management Process.

 To do the analysis, start by dividing a page into four quadrants with a vertical line and a horizontal line.